Researchers zero in on potential dry AMD treatment

 The mechanism for how anti-PIGF works is complicated and further research to clarify the process is needed, says Sue Lowe, O.D., chair of the AOA Health Promotions Committee who practices in Laramie, Wyoming.
 "This is very technical, but it seems that's where research is going now.
 I am fascinated by these articles—who knows what's on the horizon."

 The AOA follows all research and new technology closely, including potential dry AMD treatments.
 Although anti-PIGF is an interesting treatment for patients, more research is needed regarding its influence on visual health.
-For more information or help for better vision, please visit the AOA website.
+For more information or help for better vision, please visit the AOA's diet and nutrition page.